abdulsmapara/mattermost-plugin-gmail/README.md

 7. If you want to deploy the plugin by using `System Console`:

-	1. On the the server, in the file `config/config.json`, change `EnableUploads` in the `Plugin Settings` to `true`
+	1. On the server, in the file `config/config.json`, change `EnableUploads` in the `Plugin Settings` to `true`

 	1. Login to Mattermost server with admin privileges.

 	1. Headover to `System Console` and upload the tar.gz file created in `dist/` directory to the plugins section.
 	For help on how to install a custom plugin, please refer [installing custom plugin docs](https://docs.mattermost.com/administration/plugins.html#custom-plugins).

+	1. Follow instructions (2. onwards) at [Installation-Guide](#installation)

 	1. Enable the plugin in the section `Installed Plugins` on the same page.

 ## Possible Improvements

-[ ] Authenticate incoming webhook from Gmail that is used to send mail notifications to users on subscription
+- [ ] Authenticate incoming webhook from Gmail that is used to send mail notifications to users on subscription (Enforce JWT authentication for incoming webhooks)
+- [ ] Add the ability to send mails from Mattermost to a desired Gmail account

 ## Acknowledgments
 - Mattermost Team and Community